Marty Peretz: Sexual harassment controversy

-On October 24, 2017, Leon Wieseltier, a former literary editor at The New Republic (from 1983 until his resignation in 2014), admitted to “offenses against some of my colleagues in the past” after several women accused him of sexual harassment and inappropriate sexual advances.
+On October 24, 2017, Leon Wieseltier, a former literary editor at The New Republic (from 1983 until his resignation in 2014), admitted to "offenses against some of my colleagues in the past" after several women accused him of sexual harassment and inappropriate sexual advances.

 According to The New York Times: "Several women... said they were humiliated when Mr. Wieseltier sloppily kissed them on the mouth, sometimes in front of other staff members.
 Others said he discussed his sex life, once describing the breasts of a former girlfriend in detail.
 Mr. Wieseltier made passes at female staffers, they said, and pressed them for details about their own sexual encounters.

 "Mr. Wieseltier often commented on what women wore to the office, the former staff members said, telling them that their dresses were not tight enough.
 One woman said he left a note on her desk thanking her for the miniskirt she wore to the office that day."

 One woman whom Wieseltier harassed, Sarah Wildman, a former assistant editor of The New Republic, has written that she was fired in retaliation for complaining: "In disclosing this incident to my superiors, the outcome was, in many ways, far worse than the act itself.
-It’s not exactly that I was disbelieved; it’s that in the end, I was dismissed", she wrote in Vox.
+It's not exactly that I was disbelieved; it's that in the end, I was dismissed", she wrote in Vox.

-Wildman wrote that the sexual harassment went hand in hand with gender discrimination at the magazine during Peretz's tenure: "The women knew we had a far shallower chance of rising up the masthead than our male counterparts; all of us hoped we’d be the exception.
+Wildman wrote that the sexual harassment she and other women at the magazine faced went hand in hand with gender discrimination at the magazine during Peretz's tenure: "The women knew we had a far shallower chance of rising up the masthead than our male counterparts; all of us hoped we'd be the exception.
 To do so, we entered into a game in which the rules were rigged against us, sometimes pushing us well past our point of comfort in order to remain in play."

 Peretz later said he knew nothing of the harassment.
 But Peter Beinart, an editor of the magazine, later said and wrote that when he reported one such incident in particular to Peretz—Wieseltier's harassment of Wildman—he was ignored, allowing the harassment to continue.

-Peretz responded to Beinart's recollection of the two men specifically meeting to discuss the matter by saying: "Peter never, ever, ever reported this to me.”
+Peretz responded to Beinart's recollection of the two men specifically meeting to discuss the matter by saying: "Peter never, ever, ever reported this to me."
 He added: "I don't remember Sarah Wildman."

 Stephen Glass controversy

 During Peretz's tenure as editor of The New Republic, the magazine faced one of journalism's most infamous fabrication scandals.
-One of the magazine's then writers, Stephen Glass, was found to have fabricated portions of or the entirety of 27 of 41 stories he wrote for the magazine.
+One of the magazine's then-writers, Stephen Glass, was found to have fabricated portions or the entirety of 27 of 41 stories he wrote for the magazine.
 Stories were found to have included some accurate reporting interwoven with fabricated quotations, scenes, and incidents.
 In some instances, stories were completely invented and contained no factual content.

 The Glass fabrications were "the greatest scandal in the magazine's history and marked a decade of waning influence and mounting financial losses", The New York Times later assessed.